Women in Asia: Traditional roles

 Historically, women in Burma (Myanmar) have had a unique social status in Burmese society.
 According to the research made by Daw Mya Sein, Burmese women "for centuries – even before recorded history" owned a "high measure of independence" and had retained their "legal and economic rights" despite the influences of Buddhism and Hinduism.
 Burma once had a matriarchal system that includes the exclusive right to inherit oil wells and the right to inherit the position as village head.
 Burmese women were also appointed to high offices by Burmese kings, can become chieftainesses and queens.

 Palestinian women were not expected to secure income for the family, but women were expected to adapt to the customary roles of women in Palestinian society wherein females were traditionally molded as inferior to men.

+In Timor-Leste, due to traditional roles, women are unable to inherit or own property and face the cultural notion that women normally belong at the home.

 The role of women in Turkmenistan has never conformed to Western stereotypes about Muslim women.
 Although a division of labor exists and women usually are not visible actors in political affairs outside the home, Turkmen women have never worn a veil similar to that of the women of some of its neighboring countries.
 As Turkmenistan is a tribal nation, customs regarding women can vary within the country: for example, women in the eastern part of the country are permitted to drink some alcohol whereas women who live in the central portion of the country, particularly those of the Tekke tribe, are not permitted to imbibe alcohol.
 Most women possess a host of highly specialized skills and crafts, especially those connected with the household and its maintenance.